-- Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the teacher. - Prior to swimming, the teacher must check with local authorities to determine whether water is safe for swimming (for example, location, water quality and away from fast moving water). - Designated Swim area must: - Be clearly designated with defined physical boundaries (for example, at camps buoyed, or enclosed dock areas); - Have boundaries that are clearly visible to watercraft users (for example, buoy line is visible to users of personal watercraft and motorboats occupying the same body of water); - Be free from hazards; - o Be of suitable water temperature; and - Have stationed water rescue equipment.
+- Swimming in flat water can occur in Designated and Non-Designated swim areas. - Determine that all facilities are safe for use.
+Students must be encouraged to report facility problems to the teacher.

+• Prior to swimming, the teacher must check with local authorities to determine whether the water is safe for swimming (for example, location, water quality and distance from fast moving water).

+- Must be clearly designated with defined physical boundaries (for example, at camps buoyed, or enclosed dock areas);

+- Must have boundaries that are clearly visible to watercraft users (for example, buoy line is visible to users of personal watercraft and motorboats occupying the same body of water);

+- Must be free from hazards;

+- Must be of suitable water temperature; and

+- Must have stationed water rescue equipment